LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/fundamentals.md

 So to summarize, all (sub)-layers in the stage that were not loaded by `Reference` and `Payload` arcs.

 Now you might be thinking, isn't that the same thing as when we open a Usd file via `Usd.Stage.Open`?
 Well kind of, yes.
 When opening a stage, the USD file you open and its sublayers are the layer stack.
+USD actually calls this the `Root Layer Stack` (it also includes the sessions layers).
 So one could say, **editing a stage is process of editing a layer stack**.
 To extend that analogy, we could call a stage, that was written to disk and is being loaded via `Reference` and `Payload` arcs, an encapsulated layer stack.

 These are the important things to understand (as also mentioned in the glossary):